emacsmirror/meep/docs/reference.rst

      This command can repeat other commands multiple times.

 ``(meep-move-symbol-prev ARG)``
-   Move to the previous symbol ARG times.
+   Move point to the beginning of the previous symbol, ARG times.

 ``(meep-move-symbol-prev-end ARG)``
-   Move to the end of the previous symbol ARG times.
+   Move to the end of the previous symbol, ARG times.

 ``(meep-move-symbol-next-end ARG)``
-   Move to the end of the next symbol ARG times.
+   Move to the end of the next symbol, ARG times.

 ``(meep-move-symbol-next ARG)``
-   Move to the next symbol ARG times.
+   Move point to the beginning next symbol, ARG times.

 ``(meep-move-word-prev ARG)``
-   Move back a word ARG times.
+   Move point to the beginning of the previous word, ARG times.

 ``(meep-move-word-next-end ARG)``
    Move to the end of the next word ARG times.